moov-io/achgateway/docs/ops/cleanup.md

 # File Cleanup

-ACH Gateway includes an optional cleanup feature that automatically removes old processed files from the storage directory.
+ACHGateway v0.34.0 added an optional cleanup routine that automatically removes old processed files from the storage directory.
 This helps prevent file descriptor exhaustion and disk space issues in long-running deployments.

 ## Overview